-Xanax (alprazolam) is a medication used to treat anxiety and certain mental health conditions.
+Xanax, or alprazolam, is prescribed to treat anxiety and panic disorders, among other mental health conditions.
 Xanax belongs to a class of sedative drugs called benzodiazepines.
-Depending on the part of the body being examined (urine, blood, hair), Xanax can stay in the system for up to 90 days.
+Depending on the part of the body being examined, whether it’s urine, blood or hair, Xanax can be detected in your system for up to 90 days.

-Benzodiazepines like Xanax increase the activity of gamma-Aminobutyric acid (GABA) receptors in the brain, and this GABA receptor activation inhibits nerve signals and chemicals in the brain that trigger anxiety or panic.
-Xanax also creates a feeling of relaxation and releases chemicals in the brain that cause a pleasurable sensation called a high.
+Benzodiazepines like Xanax increase the activity of gamma-Aminobutyric acid (GABA) receptors in the brain.
+This heightened GABA receptor activity inhibits nerve signals and chemicals in the brain that trigger anxiety or panic.
+Xanax also releases chemicals in the brain that cause a pleasurable sensation and relaxation.

-The high that Xanax creates can make it addictive, and the relaxation that accompanies Xanax use can make working or driving dangerous while Xanax is still in the bloodstream.
-Because of the addictive nature of Xanax, employers or law enforcement officers may test for Xanax, and those who take Xanax often wonder how long Xanax will affect them and how long it will be detectable.
+The high that Xanax creates can make it addictive, and the relaxation it causes can make working or driving dangerous.
+Because of Xanax’s addictive potential, employers or law enforcement officers may test for it, leading those who take Xanax often to wonder how long the drug will affect them and how long it will be detectable in the body.

 Lengths of Time in the Body

-Because Xanax is a controlled substance and can have legal or employment implications, many people who use Xanax wonder how long it will remain detectable.
-The length of time that Xanax can be detected depends on the method of testing used.
+Because Xanax is a Schedule IV controlled substance whose use can have legal or employment implications, many people who use Xanax wonder how long it will remain detectable in their system.
+Breastfeeding mothers might also be concerned about the potential impact Xanax could have on their children.
+Ultimately, the length of time that Xanax can be detected depends on the method of testing used.

-Urine drug sampling is the most common method of testing for drugs, and most urine drug screens will detect if Xanax has been used.
-Xanax will appear as positive in a urine test for up to ten days.
-Many urine drug tests do not test for Xanax specifically but test generally for benzodiazepines, the class of drugs that Xanax belongs to.
+Urine drug sampling is the most common method of testing for drugs, and most urine drug screens will detect Xanax use.
+Xanax will appear in a urine test for up to four days after the most recent use.
+Its breakdown product, alpha-hydroxyalprazolam, will also show up in a urine test for up to four days.

-Blood tests will typically only detect drugs for a short time after they have been used and are more commonly used by law enforcement officers immediately after an event where drug testing may be needed, such as after a car accident.
-Blood tests can typically detect Xanax for up to 24 hours.
+Blood tests will typically only detect drugs for a short time after they have been used.
+These tests are more commonly used by law enforcement officers immediately after an event where drug testing may be needed, such as a car accident.
+Blood tests can typically detect Xanax for up to 27 hours.

-Saliva testing is more uncommon than urine testing, but some companies or institutions may continue to test saliva.
-Xanax will be detectable for up to two and a half days after the last dose of Xanax.
+Saliva testing is less common than urine testing.
+Xanax will be detectable in a saliva test for up to two days after the last dose of Xanax.

-Hair testing for drug use is quite uncommon but may be done in some circumstances where the timeframe for using other methods is no longer an option.
-Hair testing will indicate if Xanax has been used within the last 90 days.
+Hair testing for drug use is relatively uncommon, but it may be done in some circumstances where the timeframe for other methods is not an option.
+A half-inch hair sample will indicate Xanax use within the last 90 days.

 Factors That Affect Absorption & Durations